ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 your feature branch as a source and the Ansible devel branch as a target.

-If you want to submit a new module to the upstream Ansible repo, be sure to run through sanity checks first.
-For example:
+If you want to contribute your module back to the upstream Ansible repo, review our :ref:`submission checklist <developing_modules_checklist>` and :ref:`best practices <developing_modules_best_practices>` as well as information about :ref:`testing` before you open a pull request.

+You can run through Ansible's sanity checks in a container:

 ``$ ansible-test sanity -v --docker --python 2.7 MODULE_NAME``